PudduAl/UE4-Gameplay-Prototype/README.md

      - Electric fist, which stuns mechanical enemies, but deals less damage overall
 - Full level with tutorial, combat arena and platforming section

-This prototype was created for the course 'Gameplay Programming' at Hochschule der Medien, Stuttgart
+This prototype was created as part of a project for the course 'Gameplay Programming' at Stuttgart Media University.

-## The prototype has been submitted for grading, therefore I won't be adding any more content or mechanics.
-But I will probably attempt to recreate the prototype in C++ at some point, to expand my knowledge in that language